rnag/rnag.github.io/_posts/2022-11-28-first-experience-at-reinvent.markdown

 #### What Is It?

+> Pray tell, what exactly is [re:Invent]?

-Well, to summarize and distill the essence of the answer to the _big question_ -- posted and available for public viewership, and intended to address general concern, on the [FAQs](https://reinvent.awsevents.com/faqs) page for the event:
+Well, to summarize and distill the essence of the answer to the one _big question_ -- posted and available for public viewership and intended for general consumption, on the [FAQs](https://reinvent.awsevents.com/faqs) page for the event:

-> AWS re:Invent is an annual, week-long learning conference hosted by Amazon Web Services (AWS) for the global cloud computing community.
+> <u>AWS re:Invent</u> is an **annual, week-long learning conference** hosted by **Amazon Web Services** ([AWS]) for the global **cloud computing** community.
 >
-> The in-person event features keynote announcements, training and certification opportunities, access to 1,500+ technical sessions, the Expo, after-hours events, and so much more.
+> The in-person event features **keynote** announcements, training and **certification** opportunities, access to 1,500+ **technical sessions**, the [Expo], after-hours [events](https://conferenceparties.com/reinvent2022), and so much more.

 Also to clarify, in case it's not clear -- Amazon Web Services (AWS) is [a subsidiary of Amazon](https://expandedramblings.com/index.php/amazon-web-services-statistics-facts), and is a cloud service provider which serves millions of clients and customers, providing a platform for cloud computing.

 It is, additionally, a lucrative platform -- in fact, close to _75%_ of Amazon's operating profit comes from Amazon Web Services (AWS) alone.
 AWS also helps fuel over a million organizations and businesses, including ones such as Twitter and Netflix ([source](https://www.visualcapitalist.com/aws-powering-the-internet-and-amazons-profits)).

 My current organization, in particular -- [The College Board](https://www.collegeboard.org) -- invests heavily in AWS.
-We invest a lot of resources in AWS, and utilize a lot of services offered on the platform.
-I have even created [some projects](https://github.com/rnag/rust.aws-cdk-lambda) that utilize services on, or deploy to, an AWS account or environment.
+We invest a lot of cloud-native resources in AWS, and utilize a lot of services offered on the platform.
+I have even created [some projects](https://github.com/rnag/rust.aws-cdk-lambda) that leverage services and tools on, or deploy to, an AWS account or environment.

 Switching back to the topic at hand -- AWS uses [re:Invent] as a platform to announce new up-and-coming AWS features and services.
+However, for the vast majority of the attendees and sponsors -- we rely on [re:Invent] as a learning and networking opportunity, to learn about new offerings from AWS and any worthwhile community-driven or open-source projects, and of course, to connect with (other) individuals, sponsors, and organizations.

 Additionally, when it comes to the question of the type of audience that [AWS re:Invent] is intended for, or more specifically who should _attend_ re:Invent: